ThinkDataEd/curriculum/docs/about.md

 Introduction to Data Science, [http://www.idsucla.org](http://www.idsucla.org)

-This website is last updated in Oct 2020
+This website was last updated on Oct 2019